hasankhan/TwilioCon2013/README.md

 ```
 This adds a reference to the QSAppDelegate to obtain the device token and then modifies the request payload to include that device token.
 You must add this code before to the call to the addItem method.

 * Back in the management portal, click on the Data tab and then your TodoItem table.
-Under the 'Insert' option on the Script tab, replace the prepopulated code with teh following:
+Under the 'Insert' option on the Script tab, replace the prepopulated code with the following:

 ```js
 function insert(item, user, request) {